 Learn about Medicaid with Kaiser Permanente in Oregon

-If you need to make an emergency room visit, you can get emergency services, along with support services, such as x-rays and lab tests.
+If you need to make an emergency room visit, you can get emergency services.

 and Newborn care